What is a Project Engineer?

 A Project Engineer manages technical or engineering projects.
 They work with stakeholders at all levels, with direct responsibility for budgeting, personnel and project planning and making sure the project is finished on time and on budget.

 Let’s take a closer look at the details of the role of a Project Engineer.

 Project engineering is typically the management of engineering and technical projects – this includes managing the triple constraints of cost (the financial constraints of a project, or the project budget), time (the schedule for the project to reach completion) and scope (the tasks required to fulfil the project’s goals) along with personnel to deliver a successful project outcome that is fit for purpose.

 In addition to these factors, significant consideration of the work of project engineers is the safety of the project.
 They will work to minimize the risks associated with engineering projects.

-The project engineer will act a coordinating figure, dealing with stakeholders across all areas of the project.
+The project engineer will act as a coordinating figure, dealing with stakeholders across all areas of the project.
 They will interpret the needs, expectations, and limitations of each, and bring them together with the aim of successful project delivery.